skypilot-org/skypilot/docs/source/getting-started/installation.rst

 **Verifying cloud setup**

-Optionally, you can run :code:`sky check` to verify cloud credentials are correctly configured:
+Optionally, run :code:`sky check` to verify cloud credentials are correctly configured:

 .. code-block:: console

-  $ # Verify cloud account setup
   $ sky check

-This will produce outputs verifying the correct setup of each supported cloud.
+This will produce a summary like:

 .. code-block:: text